 What matters is not necessarily your title but that you’re engaged with your school or local community, that you take responsibility, and that you care about bringing peers together in a collaborative manner.

-What should my sophomore and junior be doing?
+How should my sophomore and junior be preparing for college?

 College Prep for Sophomores